vaguelyr/4.sh/README.md

 - Add report of how many images/posts were downloaded each update
 - Add report of thread information to a file / option for stdout too
 - Have special chars in the thread name show up correctly
+- Consider adding/moving to <pre>set -x</pre> for debugging instead of just printing text.